Atwater Park — Capitol and Lake Dr, Shorewood (MAP)

 - Sensory Rooms – (opening mid-July) three individual and wheelchair accessible, air-conditioned quiet rooms, creating a calm environment for children that may be overstimulated by the noise, environment, or experience.

-This two-year-old all-inclusive playground was not only built by the community, but the students of New Berlin helped dream up the design.
+This all-inclusive playground was not only built by the community, but the students of New Berlin helped dream up the design.
 Bonus: There’s a Little Free Library here too!

 This awesome all-inclusive playground includes a pirate ship complete with waves, a rain wheel and a motion platform.
 There are slides, bridges, rings, monkey bars, tunnels, a lighthouse, rock wall, chain walk, and balance beams.
 The Tot Lot offers a fairytale castle, bouncy bridge, police car and a raised sandbox.
 Both areas include a variety of swings and the music area features palm drums, metalliphones and a drum shaped like an alligator.
 Fun for all!!